vishalbakshi/blog/posts/2025-08-30-non-deterministic/index.md

 > users need to understand their data to write effective pipelines, yet they need to construct pipelines to extract the data necessary for that understanding

 Thinking on that a bit more, what I think people mean by saying "LLMs are non-deterministic" is: what inputs to give LLMs for a desired output is ambiguous.
 Prompt engineering being a thing is a great example of this.
 I don't know enough mathematics to know if there's a term for this.
 "Input ambiguous"?
 "Non-deterministic on both ends"?
-The best Sonnet 4 came up with was "non-invertible" (other options was non-transparent).
+The best Sonnet 4 came up with was "non-invertible" (other option was "non-transparent").
 GPT-5 Thinking came up with a more sophisticated response _Prompting LLMs is an ill-posed inverse problem._

 > - Inverse problem: you start from a desired output and try to find an input (prompt) that yields it.
 > - Ill-posed (Hadamard): the inverse fails one or more of